Introduction

 action = "run_command"

 This is by far the most simple yet powerful action.
-If you need more complex behaviour, you can add a custom script that does what you need.
+If you need more complex behavior, you can add a custom script that does what you need.